UAV-Assisted Wireless Communications: An Experimental Analysis of A2G and G2A Channels: Experimental Results

-As depicted in \cref{fig9}, while the UE was connected via LTE, the UE achieved up to 13 Mbit/s; when the UE was connected through the UAV it reached up to 21 Mbit/s at the same location, representing a gain of 1.6x.
-The terrain topography and existing trees were blocking the radio line-of-sight (LoS) between the UE and the LTE BS, while through the FAP those obstacles were circumvented and radio LoS was ensured.
+As depicted in~\cref{fig8}, when the UE was connected directly to the LTE BS, it achieved an average of 13~Mbit/s.
+However, when the UE was connected to UAV by Wi-Fi, which was relaying traffic to the LTE BS, it reached an average of 21~Mbit/s at the same location, representing a gain of 1.6x.
+The terrain topography and existing trees blocked the radio LoS between the UE and the LTE BS.
+However, by going through the UAV, those obstacles were circumvented and radio LoS was ensured.